 When George Washington assumed the presidency in March 1789, the grand federal experiment began.
-Relying on a document of 4,543 words (there are 7,591 words now thanks to the 27 amendments), Washington carefully and thoughtfully began putting the words of the U.S. Constitution to work through his actions as creation of a Cabinet, a group of advisors the new president could rely upon to help him carry out his domestic and foreign policy agenda.
-However, the U.S. Constitution is silent on the creation of a Cabinet.
-So, how did President Washington establish his Cabinet, a tradition every subsequent president has followed since 1789?
+Relying on a document of 4,543 words (there are 7,591 words now thanks to the 27 amendments), Washington carefully and thoughtfully began putting the words of the U.S. Constitution to work through his actions as America's first president.

+One of his most significant contributions to the workings of the new federal government was the creation of a Cabinet, a group of advisors the new president could rely upon to help him carry out his domestic and foreign policy agenda.
+However, the U.S. Constitution is silent on the creation of a Cabinet, so how did President Washington establish his Cabinet, a tradition every subsequent president has followed since 1789?